uvarc/rc-learning/content/notes/git-intro/index.md

 ## Git (Command Line Interface)

-Thus far we've managed our version control actitivies using the GitHub platform, which has a Graphical User Interface (GUI).
-Git as a program also has a commmand line interface (CLI), which can be extremely useful whether you're managing repositories locally or remotely.
+Thus far we've managed our version control activities using the GitHub platform, which has a Graphical User Interface (GUI).
+Git as a program also has a command line interface (CLI), which can be extremely useful whether you're managing repositories locally or remotely.
 In this part of the workshop we'll cover some common workflows using the Git CLI.

 **1. Fork the `quality/` repository**